Wildfires in Canada: Temporary Immigration, Passport and Citizenship measures

 • transition from an employer-specific work permit to an open work permit if you’re unable to work for your current employer

 Free replacement documents: Ensuring that vital identification papers are restored promptly, Canadians and immigrants in need can apply to replace lost, damaged or destroyed documents free of charge.
-Those living in regions directly affected by the wildfires can apply on paper for free, or receive a refund for applications submitted online.
+Those living in regions directly affected by the wildfires can apply on paper for free.
 The following documents are covered under this measure:

-Fee exemptions for extension and restoration of temporary resident status: Foreign nationals in Canada can apply to extend or restore their status as visitors, workers or students for free if their status
+Fee exemptions for extension and restoration of temporary resident status: Foreign nationals in Canada can apply to extend or restore their status as visitors, workers or students for free if they have been directly affected by a wildfire and have valid temporary resident status at the time of application.

 Restoration period: Immigrants with expiring visas or permits that cannot be renewed due to uncontrollable circumstances will be granted more time to restore their expired status.
 This safeguards their legal status within Canada.
 Foreign nationals in Canada usually have 90 calendar days to apply to restore their status after it expires.
 Depending on when their status expires, individuals may now have more time to restore it under these temporary special measures.